driemworks/cryptex-example-ui/README.md

 ```

 ##  TODO
-- [ ] encrypt/decrypt share before transmission
+- [ ] encrypt/decrypt share
 - [ ] use extension to get account https://polkadot.js.org/docs/extension/usage/
 - [ ] deploy + call smart contract
+- [ ] use react router
-- [ ] allow arbitrary length messages, use new delimiter (using 0 for now for padding, not reall good)
+- [ ] allow arbitrary length messages, use new delimiter (using 0 for now for padding, not really good)
+- [ ] ipfs config + other settings
+- [ ] validate member addresses when creating society